MailTape/MailTape-v1/_posts/2016-06-12-Maud-Octallinn.md

 # Nursery rhymes for adults

-She’s revealing a complete and complexe universe, and thanks to La Souterraine to let impressives artists such Maud Octallinn records their album and spreaded it to the world.
-Her Mosltamouraté is an UFO.
-The intro song called « Chez le Boucher » is recorded as a medieval troubadour could doing it, then an organ played song heard in some vintage funfair in Paris.
-Recorded in 1 week at home, it’s a concept album very instinctive and successfull DIY project.
+She’s revealing a complete and complexe universe.
+Thanks to [La Souterraine](http://souterraine.biz/) to help impressive artists such Maud Octallinn record their album and spread it to the world.
+Her [Mosltamouraté](https://maudoctallinn.bandcamp.com/album/mostlamourat-e) is an UFO.

+The intro song called « Chez le Boucher » is recorded as a medieval troubadour would do it, then an organ plays song heard in some vintage funfair in Paris.
+Recorded in 1 week at home, it’s a very instinctive concept album and successful DIY project.

 # Maud's selection: